CBPFGMS/cbpfgms.github.io/pbiclc/README.md

 - A set of buttons allowing the selection of the year and the contribution (paid, pledge or total);
 - A top banner showing the contributions (paid, pledge and total), the number of donors and the number of CBPFs for the selected year and type of contribution;
 - Two lollipop charts, one for the donors and one for the CBPFs, according to the selected year and contribution type.

-- Two buttons at the top right hand side, for downloading the CSV file (according to the selected options) and for displaying a description of the chart.
+Also, at the top right corner, there is a set of buttons:

+- Share: copies a link with all the current selections to the clipboard.
+Use that link to go to the Bookmark page;
+- Image: downloads a snapshot of the chart, as a .png file or as a .pdf file.
+You can also right-click anywhere in the chart to download a snapshot containing the tooltip;
+- Csv: downloads the data as a .csv file;
+- Help: shows an annotated layer with tips about how to use and how to understand the chart.

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbiclc.png" width="450">